-A technical area must be marked out, in accordance with the guidance contained in the 'Laws of the Game' booklet.
+A technical area must be marked out, in accordance with the criteria contained in the 'Laws of the Game' booklet.

-Each of the seating areas must be able to accommodate a minimum of 11 adults on fixed seats or benches.
-Where bench seating is provided, a minimum of 0.5 metres must be allowed for each person. (i.e. 11 persons require a minimum of 5.5 metres) Each box must be able to accommodate a minimum of 8 persons under cover on fixed seats or benches.
+GRADE 1 Each of the seating areas must be able to accommodate a minimum of 11 adults on fixed seats or benches.
+Where bench seating is provided, a minimum of 0.5 metres must GRADE 2 be allowed for each person. (i.e. 11 persons require a minimum of 5.5 metres) GRADE 3 Each Dugout must be able to accommodate a minimum of 8 persons under cover on fixed seats or benches.
 Where bench seating is provided, a minimum 0.5 metres must be allowed for each person (i.e. 8 persons require a minimum of 4 metres.).
-It should be noted that for Grade 2 there must be seating for 11 persons (as detailed further above) - it is recommended that any Club promoted to Step 2 meets the Grade 2 requirement before commencing the season.
-Each box must be able to accommodate a minimum of 8 persons under cover on fixed seats or benches.
-Where bench seating is provided, a minimum of 0.5 metres must be allowed for each person (i.e. 8 persons require a minimum of four metres.).
-When new boxes are being constructed or installed, they must be on each side of the halfway line, equidistant from it and a minimum of three metres apart.
+It should be noted that for Grade 2 there must be seating for 11 persons (as detailed further above) - t is recommended that any Club promoted to Step 2 meets the Grade 2 requirement before commencing the season.
+GRADE 4 Each Dugout must be able to accommodate a minimum of 8 persons under cover on fixed seats or benches.
+Where bench seating is provided, a minimum of 0.5 metres mus GRADE 5 GRADE 6 be allowed for each person (i.e. 8 persons require a minimum of four metres.).
+GRADE 7 NEW BUILDS AND CONVERSIONS When new Dugouts are being constructed or installed, they must be on each side of the halfway line, equidistant from it and a minimum of three metres apart.
 The seating part of the dugout or any physical structure should not encroach into the run-off.